oystesf/DMCpy/docs/Tutorials/box/box.rst

    fig.savefig('figure1.png',format='png')

-The above code takes the data from the A3 scan file dmc2022n008540, e d blebla blablebla blablebla blablebla blablebla blablebla bla.
+The above code takes the data from the A3 scan file dmc2022n008540, and select and area in A3 and pixels.
+It then sums the detector in the given pixel area and extract the intensity as a function of A3.

-First data overview
+Intensity as a function of A3

 .. figure:: box1.png
   :width: 50%